Skip to content

 Songs of Thalassa is a visionary, oceanic science fiction epic about Sage Thompson, a Hawaiian big-wave surfer and biologist, who joins an interstellar mission to Thalassa—an uncharted ocean planet in the Procyon system.
 Haunted by grief over her father’s disappearance during a prior mission to Thalassa and a career-destroying wipeout, Sage embarks on a physical and spiritual odyssey of redemption.
 The story explores the clash between Indigenous wisdom and corporate greed, the spiritual ecology of ocean worlds, and the existential search for belonging across the stars.

-Blending the philosophical depth of Ursula Le Guin, the epic scale of Frank Herbert, and the mythic resonance of J. R. R. Tolkien, the Songs of the Universe reimagines science fiction as a meditation on consciousness, stewardship, and the destiny of sentient life.
+Blending the philosophical depth of Ursula Le Guin, the epic scale of Frank Herbert, and the mythic resonance of J. R. R. Tolkien, The Songs of the Universe reimagines science fiction as a meditation on consciousness, stewardship, and the destiny of sentient life—grounded in contemporary anthropology, astrophysics, astrobiology, quantum field theory, evolutionary biology, and Earth system science.

 • About the Author